Skip to main content

 New Features

-Operators can now see all running queries alongside their metadata and total runtime, and cancel them via Pinot’s query APIs.
-This fills a key gap for managing long-running or expensive queries.
+Operators can now see all running queries alongside their metadata and total runtime via Pinot’s query APIs, filling a key gap for managing long-running or expensive queries.

 Enhancements